 Lessons Learned from a Fully Remote Virtual CFO Firm

-In this episode, Jody Grunden, the CEO and Co-Founder of Summit CPA shares his tip on successfully working remotely as a pioneer in the virtual CFO space, and also what well-run companies do differently from a financial perspective within a crisis.
+In this episode, Jody Grunden, the CEO and Co-Founder of Summit CPA shares his tip on successfully working remotely as a pioneer in the virtual CFO space.
+He also lets us in on what well-run companies do differently within a crisis, from a financial perspective.

 Speakers: Jody Grunden, CEO & Co-Founder, Summit CPA Group

 Jody Grunden is the Co-Founder and CEO of Summit CPA Group, the leading provider of Virtual CFO Services in North America.
 He is passionate about changing the way people think about accounting.
 Author of Digital Dollars and Cents, Jody literally wrote the book on helping digital companies create a financial roadmap to success.

 Listen to the Episode Here:

 What are some of the tips and tricks that you’ve been sharing with your clients to make sure that they’re also prepared for the shift to a remote model?

 Yeah, so I guess from working from home, it’s not a difficult process if you’ve got the right tools and communications in place.
 I would say communication is by far the number one thing that we have to adjust to internally, as well as for external clients.